andrew/github-plus/README.md

 * Show messages from status.github.com if GitHub is having any availability issues
 * Warn when a repo has not been updated in over 6 months
 * Show the current testing status from Travis CI
+* Add Dashboard links (Issues, Pulls and Stars) to header nav and remove Blog and Help

 ## Development